cnorick/curse-of-strahd-notes/Characters/Izek Strazni.md

 	- He's had dreams of his sister for his entire life, and in the dreams watched her age
 	- He's had tons of [[Gadof Blinsky|Blinsky]] dolls made in her likeness
 - He will be elated if he meets her
-	- And will act way out of character
+	- And will act way out of character, surprising others
-- He'll do anything he can to pr
+- He'll do anything he can to protect her, including fleeing [[The Town of Vallaki (N)|Vallaki]] and leaving [[Vargas Vallakovich|The Burgomaster]]

 ## What They Want